Pretty Bird Turkey Shoot Photo Contest

-Every year I invite my readers to post their pictures of their turkeys between Thanksgiving and New Year's Day and compete for prizes, and each year I am thrilled to see the beautiful photos submitted.
-There were scores of pictures submitted and selecting winners was really hard.
-The rules are at right, and below are winners from this year and past years.
+Every year in November I invite my readers to post pictures of their turkeys and compete for prizes, and every year I am thrilled to see the beautiful photos submitted.
+This year's prizes and rules are at right, and below are winners from past years.

 BrendaGaston (above).
 Here is what she said with her picture: "Thank you Meathead from Texas.
 We have been using your recipes for the last three months and have been successful with a all of the recipes.
 This is our first smoked Heritage Turkey we purchased from Slankers Grass Fed Meats here in TX.
 Realized my big hands were a little to much for the bird and tore the skin, will let the wife do it next time.
 Everything was awesome: Turkey, Stuffin Muffin's, Drunkin Cranberries, and Gravy.
 Thanks for a great Thanksgiving Meal."